lennox-codes/lennox-codes/README.md

 - ⚡ Fun fact: My favorite colors are blue and grey.

+📕 Favorite Quote:
+> Nothing in the world can take the place of persistence.
+Talent will not; nothing is more common than unsuccessful men with talent.
+Genius will not; unrewarded genius is almost a proverb.
+Education will not; the world is full of educated derelicts.
+Persistence and determination alone are omnipotent."

 ## My Skill Set

 <table width="100%"><tr><td valign="top" width="50%" style="background-color: #fff">